Restitution of Conjugal Rights in Hindu Marriage Act

 How to file for Restitution of Conjugal Rights?

-File a petition of restitution of conjugal rights at the district family court where you and your spouse were residing after marriage.
+• File a petition of restitution of conjugal rights at the district family court where you and your spouse were residing after marriage.

-Send a copy of the petition to your spouse with a hearing date, fixed by the court.
+• Send a copy of the petition to your spouse with a hearing date, fixed by the court.

-Both you and your spouse must be present in the court on the date of hearing as decided by the court; otherwise, the Court can pass an ex parte decree (order passed against the spouse who is absent).
+• Both you and your spouse must be present in the court on the date of hearing as decided by the court otherwise, the Court can pass an ex parte decree (order passed against the spouse who is absent).

-The court often sends the spouses for court counseling which approximately takes a time of 4 months.
+• The court often sends the spouses for court counseling which approximately takes a time of 4 months.

 Further, the judge listens to both sides and takes considerations from your counseling sessions, and after being satisfied grants restitution for conjugal rights to the spouses.

-How can a Lawyer help you?
+What can a Lawyer do for you?

 These guides are not legal advice, nor a substitute for a lawyer